missionpinball/mpf-docs/howto/display/reusable_widgets.rst

        font_size: 100

-You play, show, or hide this "widget" in the same way as every other example in this guide, except in this case, playing *widget3* will actually show add all three widgets to the slide.
+You play, show, or hide this "widget" in the same way as every other example in this guide, except in this case, playing *widget3* will actually add all three widgets to the slide.
 (Again you can play with z-order / layering, and remember that each widget (even in a multi-widget group) can have its own z-order settings.

 Putting it all together, these are the basics of using named widgets in MPF.
 The important takeaways are: